pkkj/ACM-ICPC-OJ-Code/ICPC.Regional/README.md

 # Solution Index
-My ICPC Regional Contests solutions cover part of the problem between 2002 to 2009.
-Half of the problems remain unsolved because they are too difficult for me.
+My solutions cover the ICPC regional contests from 2002 to 2010.
+I focus on the problems from Asian and European contests.
+About half of the problems remain unsolved because they are too difficult to me.

 Some codes might be unvailable because I haven't uploaded them yet.